Battle of Thermopylae: Topography of the battlefield

 Along the path itself was a series of three constrictions, or "gates" (pylai), and at the centre gate a wall that had been erected by the Phocians, in the previous century, to aid in their defence against Thessalian invasions.
 The name "Hot Gates" comes from the hot springs that were located there.

 The terrain of the battlefield was nothing that Xerxes and his forces were accustomed to.
 Although coming from a mountainous country, the Persians were not prepared for the real nature of the country they had invaded.
 The pure ruggedness of this area is caused by torrential downpours for four months of the year, combined with an intense summer season of scorching heat that cracks the ground.
 Vegetation is scarce and consists of low, thorny shrubs.
 The hillsides along the pass are covered in thick brush, with some plants reaching 10 ft high.
 With the sea on one side and steep, impassable hills on the other, King Leonidas and his men chose the perfect topographical position to battle the Persian invaders.

 Today, the pass is not near the sea, but is several kilometres inland because of sedimentation in the Malian Gulf.
 The old track appears at the foot of the hills around the plain, flanked by a modern road.
 Recent core samples indicate that the pass was only 100 m wide, and the waters came up to the gates: "Little do the visitors realize that the battle took place across the road from the monument."
-The pass still is a natural defensive position to modern armies, and British Commonwealth forces in World War II made a defence in 1941 against the Nazi invasion mere metres from the original battlefield.
+The pass still is a natural defensive position to modern armies, and forces of the British Empire in the Second World War made a defence in 1941 against the invasion by Nazi Germany mere metres from the original battlefield.